 A rival Balloon Fighter appears!

 Oh yeah, seven years later, and this old codger can still kick it with the tykes.
 Just like his appearance in Balloon Fight, he can't be killed by bumping into him, he'll just bounce around.
 Instead, pop his balloon and send the ancient geezer into the ocean.
 Sure, that's incredibly mean to do to an elderly man, but balloon fighting is for the youth nowadays.
-Dude's gotta learn somehow.
+Old man's gotta learn his lesson somehow.

 Aside from that, this is a pretty open stage, with the main hazard being the scrolling speed, especially since there's no way to speed up your descent (which would be handy against the flocks of birds around here), and some areas with low-hanging ceilings peppered with spikes.
 Not much to worry about, though- there isn't even a Bonus Stage hidden here!
 But once you get to the end...

 ...
 Huh.
 It's...
 A whale's mouth.
 Are we going in there?
 For real?